ikramhasan/MediSafe---THESIS-PROJECT/README.md

   - You should see the following in the terminal:
     ```bash
-    msg: Successfully enrolled admin user repairShopApp-admin and imported it into the wallet
+    msg: Successfully enrolled admin user pharmaApp-admin and imported it into the wallet
     ```

 * #### Enroll policeApp-admin (same process as shown in gif above)